 - Positions funded by direct UvA funding.
 These positions may specify the area of research but leave the precise project description open.
 Here, you are expected to set up a research project yourself, together with a mentor/supervisor.

 For every open position, the institute will put together a selection committee.
-This committee consists of at least three qualified researchers, of which at least one is full professor and at least one is female.
+This committee consists of at least three qualified researchers.

 Applying directly to the PhD programme

 You can also apply directly to the ILLC PhD programme, if you have secured funding via an international programme or scholarship from a foreign ountry, or if you have your own private funding.
 In that case, you may send an application requesting admission.
+Successful applicants are expected to satisfy the following admission requirements: (i) a master degree in a relevant discipline; (ii) academic excellence; (iii) research experience, typically acquired by writing an MA or MSc research thesis; (iv) research interests matching the research pursued at ILLC; (v) English language proficiency.
 The admission procedure is as follows.

 - Fill out the online application form.

-- If your application is positively evaluated, you will be invited for a Skype interview with an ILLC staff member and/or the director of the institute.
+- If your application is positively evaluated, you will be invited for an online interview with an ILLC staff member and/or the director of the institute.